Kip owner stories: The Engine House Suffolk

 My grandad had this lovely phrase – he was a Yorkshire man – that “they don’t make shrouds with pockets”, as in, what you’re buried in hasn’t got pockets so you can’t take it with you.
 I really just thought, what better use of money than to buy a wreck and make a home?

 I was expressly looking for something that needed some work.
-The Vintage House was at the extreme end of that spectrum, and I found it on a lovely website called Wreck of the Week (I was totally addicted to that site!).
+The Engine House was at the extreme end of that spectrum, and I found it on a lovely website called Wreck of the Week (I was totally addicted to that site!).
 I came to visit and fell for it hook, line and sinker.

 It’s part of an estate and this building used to serve Barton Hall with electricity — really progressive for the early 1900s — but in 1914 the hall was abandoned after a fire and so this property became redundant.
 When I bought it it was exactly 100 years since the fire, which felt pretty special.